mandiant/flare-fakenet-ng/README.md

     DefaultUDPListener: RawUDPListener

-Finally, to allow DNS traffic to still go to the default DNS server on the Internet, while redirecting all other traffic, add port 53 to the diverter's UDP port blacklist as follows:
+Finally, to allow DNS traffic to still go to the default DNS server on the Internet, while redirecting all other traffic, add port 53 to the Diverter's UDP port blacklist as follows:

     BlackListPortsUDP: 53